-Honda’s 1.5L Earth Dreams engine is experiencing rising oil levels due to fuel and water contamination.
-The problem is most pronounced in the 2016-2018 model years in cold-weather climates.
+Honda’s 1.5L Earth Dreams engine is experiencing rising oil levels due to dilution from fuel contamination.
+The problem is particularly bad in cold-weather climates, and affects the 2015-2018 CR-V and 2016-2018 Civic.

 Direct Injection and Oil Dilution